cgoliver/rnamigos2/REPRODUCE.md

 [//]: # (TODO : upload docking scripts)

-and the corresonding docking scores can be obtained [here](https://drive.proton.me/urls/TZJ7R8T8T0#RCd1LK8uu1MK)
+and the corresponding docking scores can be obtained [here](https://drive.proton.me/urls/TZJ7R8T8T0#RCd1LK8uu1MK)

 [//]: # (TODO : check that the data is ok)